rafaqz/Rasters.jl/docs/src/index.md

 write("mean_tos.nc", mean_tos)
 ```

-Plotting recipes in DimensionalData.jl are the fallback for GeoData.jl when the
+Plotting recipes in DimensionalData.jl are the fallback for Rasters.jl when the
 object doesn't have 2 `X`/`Y`/`Z` dimensions, or a non-spatial plot command is
 used.
 So (as a random example) we could plot a transect of ocean surface
 temperature at 20 degree latitude :